thomasm20/Project05/README.md

 --Methods--
-SetCalculator(double xMin, double xMax, double yMin, double yMax) - Constructor method for SetCalculator class defaultDisplay(int x, int y, int limit, int h, int w) - juliaDisplay(int x, int y, int limit, int h, int w) - updateDisplay(double xMi, double xMa, double yMi, double yMa, double width, double height) - getXMIN() - method that returns xMin for display on the canvas getXMAX() - method that returns xMax for display on the canvas getYMIN() - method that returns yMin for display on the canvas
+SetCalculator(double xMin, double xMax, double yMin, double yMax) - Constructor method for SetCalculator class defaultDisplay(int x, int y, int limit, int h, int w) - Method that calculates the default display for the Mandelbrot juliaDisplay(int x, int y, int limit, int h, int w) - Method that calcualtes the Julia display updateDisplay(double xMi, double xMa, double yMi, double yMa, double width, double height) - Method that calcualtes any updates to the display getXMIN() - method that returns xMin for display on the canvas getXMAX() - method that returns xMax for display on the canvas getYMIN() - method that returns yMin for display on the canvas